nltimv/karma-chameleon/README.md

 ## Development

 To start development of the bot, fork and check out the repo and install all dependencies.
-Make sure you have Python 3 installed on your computer.
+Make sure you have Python 3 and Go installed on your computer.

 ```
 $ git clone https://github.com/<username|org>/karma-chameleon.git
 $ cd karma-chameleon
-$ python -m pip install -r requirements.txt
+$ python -m pip install --upgrade pre-commit
 ```

 ### Pre-commit